bchaing/bchaingCSE110.github.io/index.md

 One of the quotes that I follow most as a programmer is from one of my introductory Computer Science professors, Niema Moshiri:
 > Start Early, Start Often

+If you want to see my interests other than programming, check out the [interests section](#Interests).

 To see some of recent projects, you can check my [github](https://github.com/bchaing).

 You can use `git clone` to use these projects on your local machine. \